pmrt/whatshidden/README.md

 It uses an alternative method to some WhatsApp Android applications: instead of logging the Android notifications, it makes use of a modified version of WhatsApp Web to log the messages.
 Scrapping is only used to get the QRCode.

 As a result, **you won't need an Android phone** in order to see the recalled messages.
-Also, there is no message length limit, **you'll see the full message** and **you can see images or listen to any audio message without entering WhatsApp** as they will download as soon as you receive the message, as long as your phone has a working internet connection.
+Also, there is no message length limit, **you'll see the full message** and **you can see images or listen to any audio message without entering WhatsApp** as they will be downloaded and decrypted as soon as you receive the message, as long as your phone has a working internet connection.

 All you need is a computer running 24/7.
 Ideally, something that can act as a server like a cheap Raspberry Pi or a VPS, but your day-to-day computer will work just fine if you're one of those who leave the computer running all day.